jaantollander/masters-thesis/content/10_introduction.md

 * Overlooking I/O patterns workloads; we should use I/O profiling tools.

-They also discuss tools that can help users to avoid these problems.

-* Tool for aiding users to collect and distribute files to the local storage.

-* Tool for caching Python-related files on local storage.
+They also introduce tools to help users to implement these solutions, such as a program for collecting and distributing files to the local storage,  a program for striping large files with proper stripe count, and a program for caching Python-related files on local storage.

-* Tool for throttling I/O workloads by limiting the rate of file system operations.
+Also, they discuss a tool for throttling the I/O rate of workloads.

-* Tool for aiding users to stripe large files with proper stripe count.

 Monitoring file system performance is also essential for identifying when and why problems occur.
 The authors in [@year-in-life-of-parallel-file-system] used multiple I/O performance probes to measure the performance of a parallel file system of multiple computer clusters for over a year at the National Energy Research Scientific Computing Center (NERSC) and Argonne Leadership Computing Facility (ALCF).